-Furniture or Wooden Dog Crates are a great tool for housebreaking your pet pooch while maintaining your home decor.
+Wooden Dog Crates are great tools for housebreaking your pet pooch while maintaining your home decor.
 Indeed crating your dog is a fantastic way of fixing behavioral problems such as furniture destruction, separation anxiety, and general bad behavior.
-They are also an excellent way of keeping your pet out of harm from household hazards such as wire cables, sharp edges, and dangerous items; this is especially important when you are away from your pet such as at work or shopping.
-Wooden crates are available in a range of different types, sizes and wood types enabling you to find the right crate for your home decoration.
+They are also an excellent way of keeping your pet out of harm from household hazards such as wire cables, sharp edges, and dangerous items; this is especially important when you are away from your pet, such as at work or shopping.
+Wooden crates are available in various types, sizes, and wood types, enabling you to find the right crate for your home decoration.

-If the looks of a plastic or metal dog crate don’t fit into your decor, you should consider a wooden dog crate.
-You will be surprised to find multi-purposeful crates to satisfy the pickiest interior designer.
-The crates offered are sturdy and beautiful to look at at the same time.
+If the attention of a plastic or metal dog crate doesn’t suit your decor, you should consider a wooden dog crate.
+You will be stunned to find multi-purposeful crates to satisfy the pickiest inner designer.
+The crates offered are strong and attractive to look at at the same time.

-The typical plastic dog crates certainly are reliable but they just don’t have any charm to them.
-Although they are available in different colors, they are not the most pleasing thing to look at.
-A metal crate is also durable and provides the safety and security your dog needs, but like the plastic crates they simply have no style to them.
+The normal plastic dog crates certainly are reliable, but they don’t have any charm to them.
+Although they are available in several colors, they are not the most pleasing thing to look at.
+A metal crate is also durable and provides the safety and security your dog needs, but they have no style to them like the plastic crates.

-Both plastic and metal crates are nothing to be ashamed of having as they are both designed to be strong and to give your dog a place they can call their own home.
-However, a wooden dog crate offers an appeal to those who need a dog crate but want the crate to disappear into the decor of their home.
-Choosing a more stylish option doesn’t mean that you don’t love your dog, it simply means that you just don’t want the crate to stick out like a sore thumb.
+Both plastic and metal crates are nothing to be ashamed of having as they are both designed to be strong and give your dog a place they can call their own home.
+However, wooden dog crates appeal to those who need a dog crate but want the crate to disappear into their home decor.
+Choosing a more stylish option doesn’t mean that you don’t love your dog, and it simply means that you don’t want the crate to stick out like a sore thumb.

-There are a number of brands that offer the wooden version and each one is functional and looks great.
-There are different styles and colors to choose from.
-Some are all wood while others are designed from both wood and metal.
-Each crate offers ample visibility, sufficient ventilation and is available in all the sizes that the plastic and metal come in too.
+Some brands offer the wooden version, and each one is functional and looks great.
+There are different styles and colors to choose from, and some are all wood, while others are designed from wood and metal.
+Each crate offers ample visibility, sufficient ventilation and is available in all plastic and metal sizes that come in.

-When choosing a wooden crate, you want to consider the same features and options that you would if you were choosing a plastic or metal crate.
-However, there are several things to consider when choosing wood over plastic and metal.
+When choosing a wooden crate, you want to consider the same features and options as a plastic or metal crate.
+However, there are many things to analyze when choosing wood over plastic and metal.
 One is the wood that the crate is made from and also the color.
 Keep in mind that wood can be sanded and re-stained or painted accordingly to your interior needs.

-Another thing to consider is that wood is wood and it can be nicked or chipped.
-For those of you who already have wood furnishings, this may not be an issue as you already have the products to correct damage that may occur already on hand.
-With this said, a wood crate will fit easier into any room as it will not only blend in but the top is flat which makes a perfect side or end table.
+Another thing to consider is that wood is wood, and it can be nicked or chipped.
+This may not be a problem for those of you who already have wood furnishings, as you already have the products to correct the damage that may occur already on hand.
+With this said, a wood crate will fit easier into any room as it will blend in, but the top is flat, making a perfect side or end table.

-One thing to consider before purchasing a wood crate other than the cherry, oak or mahogany finish is if your dog is a chewer.
-The crate is made from wood so there is a possibility that your dog could chew on the crate.
-However, with time, patience and some training your pooch will only use the crate as it is intended and not as a chew toy.
+Before purchasing a wood crate other than the cherry, oak, or mahogany finish, one thing to consider is if your dog is a chewer.
+The crate is made from wood, so there is a possibility that your dog could chew on the crate.
+However, with time, patience, and some training, your puppy will only use the crate as intended and not as a chew toy.

-In itself, a dog crate whether it is made from plastic, metal or wood is important to have if you own a dog.
+In itself, a dog crate, whether it is made from plastic, metal, or wood, is important to have if you own a dog.
 The crate must be durable and functional.
-A wooden dog crate responds to the needs of dog owners who want a crate but want that extra visual touch.
+A best wooden dog crate responds to the needs of dog owners who want a crate but want that extra visual touch.

-Dogs and puppies are naturally inclined to seek a comfortable, safe sanctuary in a den like an area.
-Wooden dog crates allow you, the owner to provide this sanctuary while still maintaining a sense of home decor.
-There is a large range of different wooden or furniture dog crates on the market today making it a complicated processes selecting which one would be ideal for your home and your pet.
+Dogs and puppies are naturally inclined to seek a comfortable, safe sanctuary in a den-like area.
+Wooden dog crates allow you, the owner, to provide this sanctuary while maintaining a sense of home decor.
+There is a large range of different wooden or furniture dog crates on the market today, making it a complicated process to select which one would be ideal for your home and your pet.

-When crate training your dog you can expect to have great results in under three weeks when using a furniture crate.
-Some especially well behaved dogs can be Considered fully house trained at this time.
+When crate training your dog, you can expect to have great results in under three weeks when using a furniture crate.
+Some especially well-behaved dogs can be Considered fully house trained at this time.
 After your dog has been crate trained, they will become thoroughly accustomed to being locked in their crate.
-Once housebroken your dog will willingly relax in their crate even when the door is left open.
-They will consider it as their little personal den.
+Once housebroken, your dog will willingly relax in its crate even when the door is left open, and they will consider it as their little personal den.